FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 3. (extra: Learn about what exactly is git from [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).)

 ### For lab, you will need:
 1. Paper
 1. Markers/ Pen
-1. Smart Phone--Main required feature is that the phone needs to have a browser and display a webpage.
+1. Smart Phone -- The main required feature is that the phone needs to have a browser and display a webpage.
-1. Computer--we will use your computer to host a webpage which also features controls
+1. Computer -- We will use your computer to host a webpage which also features controls.
-1. Found objects and materials--you’ll have to costume your phone so that it looks like some other device.
-These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case.
-Be creative!
+1. Found objects and materials -- You will have to costume your phone so that it looks like some other devices.
+These materials can include doll clothes, a paper lantern, a bottle, human clothes, a pillow case, etc. Be creative!
 1. Scissors

 ### Deliverables for this lab are: